ptp-sim/libPTP/Readme.md

 <img src="doc/img/SyncInterval_Mean.png" width="500" />

-The images shows the mean offset value a PTP slave node that is directly connected to its master, depending on the configured sync interval.
+The images shows the mean offset value of a PTP slave node that is directly connected to its master, depending on the configured sync interval.
 The same simulation was carried out with two different oscillators, and LibPTP allows to study the behavior of each of them.

-Another advantage of LibPTP are its sophisticated debugging and tracing capabilities.
+Other advantages of LibPTP are its sophisticated debugging and tracing capabilities.
-For example it is easy to trace all state decisions of a PTP node, as shown in the following image:
+For example, it is easy to trace all state decisions of a PTP node, as shown in the following image:

 <img src="doc/img/BC8_Port2_StateDecisions.png" width="600" />